Jacob-Zhou/simple-csc/README.md

 ## Future Plans
 - [ ] Enable insert and delete operations (Almost done).
 - [ ] Top-k voting for better performance.
+- [ ] Package the code into a library.
 - [ ] Speed up the inference process.
 - [ ] Refactor the code to be compatible with vLLM (Long term plan).